SalvationDevelopment/Salvation-Development-Charter/roadmap/Chibi.md

 * More options to prevent misclicks, such as being able to cancel out when the simulator is asking what monsters would you like to use for a Tribute Summon, Synchro Summon, Xyz Summon, etc

 * A feature that allows matching on the server ignoring the server database/scripts and using local files only (As in LAN).
 To allow fully custom duels without Hamachi.
+Allowin you to switchc to a secondary database file might be helpful.

 * Return of "Copy Deck List" from the Deck Builder.